310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 So you’re trying to learn a few fighting skills for that, huh?

-Haha.
-Ain’t that great — you’re actually thinking to put in effort and learn.
+Haha, isn’t that great — you’re actually thinkin’ to put in effort and learn.

 Until recently, you always seemed like you had no interest in anything at all.
 {% endbubble %}